acm-ndsu/Byte-le-2025/docs/_build/html/_sources/moves.rst

 TargetType                 Associated Targets
 ========================== =============================================================================================
-TargetType.SELF            The user of the move will be affected TargetType.ADJACENT_ALLIES Only character's *adjacent* to the user will be affected.
+TargetType.SELF            The user of the move will be affected TargetType.ADJACENT_ALLIES Only characters *adjacent* to the user will be affected.
 This only applies to the user's
                            team, not the opponents TargetType.ENTIRE_TEAM     *Every* character on the user's team will be affected, regardless of adjacency TargetType.SINGLE_OPP      The opposing character *across* the user on the game map will be affected